mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 ## How to manage a Custom Resource

-It is possible to manage the Custom Resource from inside the Design section of the Console.
+It is possible to manage the Custom Resource from inside the Design section of the Console, in the dedicated area called *Custom Resources*.

 ### Create a Custom Resource